dair-ai/Prompt-Engineering-Guide/guides/prompts-intro.md

 As we cover more and more examples and applications that are possible with prompt engineering, you will notice that there are certain elements that make up a prompt.

 A prompt can be composed of a question, instruction, input data, and examples.
 A question or instruction is a required component of a prompt.
-Depending on the task at hand, you might find it useful to include more information like data and examples.
+Depending on the task at hand, you might find it useful to also include more information like input data and examples.
 More on this in the upcoming guides.